Foot Pain: 14 Causes & How to Relieve

 Diabetic neuropathy is often diagnosed in people who do not adhere to their prescribed diabetes treatment to manage their blood sugars.
 Read more about the causes of diabetic neuropathy and the types that can be diagnosed.

-What to do: Treatment should be guided by an endocrinologist, who may prescribe antidiabetic medication (like insulin) to normalize blood sugar levels.
+How to relieve: Treatment should be guided by an endocrinologist, who may prescribe antidiabetic medication (like insulin) to normalize blood sugar levels.
 The doctor may also prescribe medications to relieve pain, like anticonvulsants, antidepressants or opioids. t

 See the other diabetes medications that your doctor may prescribe to manage this condition.